biopython/biopython.github.io/wiki/SeqIO.md

 Examples using the Helper Functions
 -----------------------------------

-Suppose you have a fasta file, example.fasta, which you wish to load:
+Suppose you have a fasta file, "example.fasta", which you wish to load:

 `from Bio.SeqIO import File2SequenceIterator`
 `for record in File2SequenceIterator("example.fasta") :`